oicr-ibc/cssscl/README.rst

 2. Check that all packages necessary to run the cssscl are installed and are available by running the **cssscl_check_pre_installation.sh** script

+The ``cssscl_check_pre_installation.sh`` script will automatically install necessary dependencies and third party software on Ubuntu and Debian distributions for all other Linux distributions see the **Additional instructions for non-automated installation of third party software necessary for running the cssscl** below.

+**Note:** Run the **cssscl_check_pre_installation.sh** script to check if all third party software is installed (namely pip, plzip, BLAST, jellyfish and mongoDB), the script will also install them if necessary.
+The script will also check if: python (and python-dev), libxml2-dev, libxslt-dev, gfortran, libopenblas-dev and liblapack-dev are installed.
+All the third party executables such as blastn, plzip and jellyfish will be installed in the cssscl/src/bin/ directory.

   .. code-block:: bash

      $ cd cssscl
      $ ./cssscl_check_pre_installation.sh

-**Note:** Run the **cssscl_check_pre_installation.sh** script to check if all third party software is installed (namely pip, plzip, BLAST, jellyfish and mongoDB), the script will also install them if necessary.
-The script will also check if: python (and python-dev), libxml2-dev, libxslt-dev, gfortran, libopenblas-dev and liblapack-dev are installed.
-All the third party executables such as blastn, plzip and jellyfish will be installed in the cssscl/src/bin/ directory.

 3. Create a virtual environment for the cssscl program (e.g. name it 'csssclvenv')